-Compare pet insurance estimates for your Border Collie from NZ's top providers.
-Border Collies are one of New Zealand's most popular working and companion breeds - find the right cover for common conditions like hip dysplasia, epilepsy, and Collie eye anomaly.
+Compare pet insurance estimates for your Border Collie from Australia's leading providers.
+Border Collies are a staple of Australian farming life and increasingly popular as active family companions - find the right cover for epilepsy, hip dysplasia, and Collie Eye Anomaly.

 Popular Choice Featured Provider